atsmith1/aboutme/aboutme.md

 <br/>

+Obviously, that isn't me.
+I do not have a picture of myself right now, so I guess this will have to do.
 I am a computer science student, and I currently attend Coastal Carolina University.